 If your company develops or uses AI systems:

-✅ Implement compliance measures for high-risk systems: Ensure data quality, maintain thorough documentation, implement human oversight, and ensure system robustness.
+- Implement compliance measures for high-risk systems: Ensure data quality, maintain thorough documentation, implement human oversight, and ensure system robustness.
+The deferred deadlines (December 2027 and August 2028) allow time for what is a substantial documentation exercise.

 Penalties for Non-Compliance